alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 The FPGA can actually synthesize a lot of different frequencies.
 You can check out the wizard by opening the _Vivado IP Catalog_.
-Click the three block icon in the toolbar and select _Vivado IP Catalog_ from the dropdown.
+Click the three-block icon in the toolbar and select _Vivado IP Catalog_ from the dropdown.

 After a few seconds, a window should open that looks like this.